 Research and Competitive Analysis

-We sent an email to ~60 people in our network and told them about possibly working on this idea.
-We wanted to gauge how viable it would be as a product.
+We sent an email to 300 people in our network and told them about possibly working on this idea.
+We asked users how they typically plan their vacations and what products they use.

 We did some research into what companies were distrupting the travel industry.
 Some of the major players were:

 After analyzing the competitors, we drew up the following conclusions:

 - Airbnb is selling a home experience, so may not be a direct competitor.
 But we are sold with their voice and how inviting their product is.
 They cater to millennials and make it extremely easy to book travel stays anywhere, anytime.

 - Tripadvisor is very busy and feels overloaded with features.
 What is their main focus?
 It seems like they’ve lost their way.